Boragori: Facilities and rducation

 This village has one primary school "Boragori S.N Primary School" one health center. and two Cold Storage.

-Attraction

-Balir khad is the main attraction of Boragori.
-It is a very famous picnic spot.
-Balir khad is situated to the south of GT Road.

 Temples and deity

 Maa Kali Mata or Maa Manasha mandir is situated in this village.
-Baba Gopikanta, main deity of Roy family of this village, it is a around 800 years old statue.
+Baba Gopikanta, the main deity of Roy family of this village is a statue around 800 years old.
 There are 3 old terracotta temples situated.

 Economy

 This village is covered by pure agricultural lands.
 In this village there are two Cold Storages, one milk factory, a cotton factory, and many different types of small industries.
 Kochmali-Boragori Krishi Unnayan Samabay Samity Ltd. is a co-operative bank of this village.
 Economically healthy.
 This co-operative is dealer of Hindustan Petroleum, IFFCO.